-A day in the Molignée Valley, south of Namur.
-It could incorporate a country walk, a visit to the historic ruins of Montaigle Castle, a tour of the Abbey of Maredsous, a visit to a snail farm, and a trip on a rail-bike.
+A day in the Molignée Valley, south of Namur, could incorporate a country walk, a visit to the historic ruins of Montaigle Castle, a tour of the Abbey of Maredsous, a visit to a snail farm, and a trip on a rail-bike.

-To reach the Molignée Valley, take the E411 until junction 19, and then the N937 through Purnode to Yvoir.
+To reach the Molignée Valley by car, take the E411 until junction 19, and then the N937 through Purnode to Yvoir.
 Here you can stop at the tourist office and pick up the relevant maps and information.

 There are numerous walks through the Molignée Valley.
 One of my favourites starts from the car park just past the Relais de Montaigle (ideal for an early snack) by the 7 km sign on the N971.
 The car park is marked Montaigle Castle.
 It takes you through forests, meadows, along the River Flavion and to the impressive ruins of Montaigle Castle, which you can visit for a small fee (4 EUR).